ahmadkarkouti/UWL-Mart/README.txt

-Version 0.2.2
+Version 0.2.3

 ##########################################################################################
 Updates:

--	login.html has been added, left space at the top for the logo. different columns containing the products and the add to cart button

--
+-	Sample cart has been added to be implemented

 ##########################################################################################